kosli-dev/cli/docs.kosli.com/content/getting_started/part_1_overview.md

 [comment]: <> (When reporting artifact and artifact related events, kosli needs to figure out what's the fingerprint of the artifact the report belongs to.)

 [comment]: <> (It can determine that in two ways:)
+* if you provide a name or path to the artifact, relative to the location from which you run